isc-projects/stork/doc/usage.rst

 Kea DHCP servers can be configured to assign static resources or parameters to the DHCP clients communicating with the servers.
 Most commonly these resources are the IP addresses or delegated prefixes.
-However, Kea also allows for assigning hostnames, PXE boot parameters, client classes, DHCP options, and other parameters.
+However, Kea also allows assignment of hostnames, PXE boot parameters, client classes, DHCP options, and other parameters.
 The mechanism by which a given set of resources and/or parameters is associated with a given DHCP client is called "host reservations."